Least Wasserstein distance between disjoint shapes with perimeter regularization: Proof of

 \textit{Step five:} In this step, we obtain finitely many, bounded, limiting sets $E^k$ and sequences $\{\xmk\}$ such that $E^k$ are $L^1_\loc$-limits of translates $E_m - x_m^k$ and satisfy

 To this end, apply the nucleation lemma again to $E_m$ with

 where $C_n$ is the dimensional constant from the previous step, to locate points $x_m^i$, $1\leq i \leq I(m)$ satisfying the conclusions of \Cref{nucleation lemma}.
+Here we include $C_n r_1^n$ in the definition of the constant $\eps_0$ as we would like to control the size of what is not contained in the balls obtained from the nucleation lemma.
+If the remainder is non-empty, its smallness will then lead to a contradiction with the lower density estimates.

 The uniform bound \eqref{i bound} on $I(m)$ in terms of $P(E_m)$, $|E_m|$, and $\eps_0$ implies that by restricting to a further subsequence, we can find $I\in \mathbb{N}$ such that $I(m)=I$ for each $m$.
 After passing to a further subsequence, we may safely assume that

 exists for each pair $(i,j) \in I \times I$, with infinity as a possible limit, too.
 Next, we define equivalence classes of $\{1,\dots, I\}$ based on the relation

 Let $K \leq I$ be the number of these equivalence classes, which partition $\{1,\dots, I\}$.
 For each $1\leq k \leq K$ and $m\in \mathbb{N}$, let $x_m^k:=x_m^{i(k,m)}$ be a point from the family of points corresponding to $E_m$ such that $i(k,m)$ is a representative of the $k$-th equivalence class.
 Recall that due to \eqref{lower bound on i ball} and \eqref{perimeter upper bound}, $E_m - \xmk$ satisfies